 Located on the picturesque Barlett Street, Cafe Lucca is an Italian-influenced café-restaurant with a Bath flair.
 Pop in for everything from breakfast to lunch, and afternoon tea to coffee, in addition to their homemade cakes, they also serve hearty salads, flavourful paninis and bruschetta, and seasonal quiches and terrines.

 With an eye-catching, aesthetic interior – think neon brights and cacti – plus great food and drink to match, Good Day Cafe is the perfect spot to enjoy a mid-morning pick-me-up.
 Expect freshly cooked brunches and lunches alongside tempting pastries and the all-important coffee.
 Keep an eye out for their signature pink-beetroot super-latte if you're feeling adventurous!

 Popular with locals, Cafe Retro is a traditional and friendly coffee shop.
-Situated next to the Visitor Information Centre, it's in the perfect location to drop in for a caffeine fix before a day of exploring.
+Situated in Terrace Walk, it's in the perfect location to drop in for a caffeine fix before a day of exploring.
 Expect all-day breakfasts, tasty sandwiches and afternoon tea.

 Komedia Arts Cafe

 You don't have to have a ticket for a gig or show at comedy club Komedia to enjoy their Arts Cafe.
 Open from 10am–4pm Tuesday to Saturday, they serve locally roasted coffee from local business Round Hill Roastery, and a selection of delicious homemade cakes from constantly changing menus to reflect the seasons.